-- 1. The review for admission takes place twice a year. - 2.
-A request for admission to the study programme must be submitted to the Board of Admission before: - 15 January 2022: First selection round.
-Students intending to apply for a Maastricht University scholarship (for non-EU/EEA students) must take part in this first selection round, or - 1 April 2022: Second selection round. - 3.
-The Board of Admissions rejects requests for admission that are incomplete at the time of the closing date mentioned in paragraph 2. - 4.
-The Board of Admission does not consider any application material received after the aforementioned deadline. - 5.
-The Board of Admissions decides on the request for admission within 6 weeks after the deadlines mentioned in article 2.6.2 and on the condition that the application is complete.
+- 1. A request for admission to the study programme must be submitted to the Board of Admission before the applicable deadlines, as indicated on the UM Faculty website. - 2.
+The Board of Admissions rejects requests for admission that are incomplete at the time of the closing date mentioned on the UM Faculty website.
+The Board of Admission does not consider any application material received after the aforementioned deadline. - 3.
+The Board of Admissions decides on the request for admission within 6 weeks after the deadlines mentioned on the UM Faculty website and on the condition that the application is complete.